Make-School-Courses/CS-1.3-Core-Data-Structures/Class17.md

 - Watch videos to observe patterns: [9 sorting algorithms], [15 sorting algorithms], [23 sorting algorithms]
 - Watch University of Toronto's "[Sorting Out Sorting]" 30-minute film from 1981
 - Download Timo Bingmann's [The Sound of Sorting] software to hear and visualize sorting algorithms
+- Read Tim Peters's (a Python core language developer) [proposal for a new sorting algorithm][Tim sort proposal] now known as *Tim sort* – he effectively argued its advantages over the existing sorting algorithm and compared performance with benchmarks

 ### Project
 - [Sorting algorithms project] with real-world data on Make School's Online Academy